Skip to Content

 What Do Green and Purple Make

-I’ve tested different green and purple in acrylic, gouache, acrylic gouache and watercolor.
+I’ve tested different greens and purples in acrylic, gouache, acrylic gouache, and watercolor.

 I even added violet to compare.